webshuriken/markdown-to-html-parser/README.md

 ## Features

-- Headers, Links, Lists, Bold text and Paragraphs
+- Headers, Links, Lists, Bold text and Paragraphs support
-- Django integration
+- Made to be used as a module
 - Search file system for file name provided by user
 - Try and catches any errors produced when accessing the markdown file.